Hi folks. This is a short, concise, no-fluff guide on how (and why) to change the shutter speed on your Sony a6000.

 Long Exposure Photography

-If you’ve ever seen the cool pictures of star trails or weaving lines of car lights (like the photos above), those were shot with a long shutter speed.
+If you’ve ever seen the cool pictures of star trails or weaving lines of car lights, those were shot with a long shutter speed.

 Speaking of tripods, check out one of my favorite mid-budget options below.